siberian-fast-food/alogger/README.md

 Implemented logger interfaces
 -----------------------------
-At he moment there're three logger interfaces out of the box:
+A the moment there're four logger interfaces out of the box:

 * __alog_tty__: a simple one, it prints logs by io:format